tetianakalinina/marketing-portfolio/README.md

 This project is a personal marketing portfolio website designed to showcase my work in social media marketing, content creation, and campaign planning.
 While it still needs a lot of work and more projects to be added, this is a good base for me to present several projects, explain my working process, and provide a contact form for enquiries.

-The focus of this project was to apply HTML, CSS, and JavaScript concepts learned during the course while creating a visually consistent and user-friendly website.

 ## Live Website

 https://tetianakalinina.github.io/marketing-portfolio/